-In the majority judgment, Gibbs CJ, Mason, Aickin and Brennan JJ observed at 38: "Generally speaking, it is undesirable that conspiracy should be charged when a substantive offence has been committed and there is a sufficient and effective charge that this offence has been committed.
-As Lord Pearson observed in Verrier v Director of Public Prosecutions [1967] 2 AC 195 at 223-224, the addition of a charge of conspiracy in the same indictment will tend to prolong and complicate the trial."
+In the majority judgment, Gibbs CJ, Mason, Aickin and Brennan JJ observed at 38: 'Generally speaking, it is undesirable that conspiracy should be charged when a substantive offence has been committed and there is a sufficient and effective charge that this offence has been committed.
+As Lord Pearson observed in Verrier v Director of Public Prosecutions [1967] 2 AC 195 at 223-224, the addition of a charge of conspiracy in the same indictment will tend to prolong and complicate the trial.'
 Murphy J went further.
-His Honour said at 41: "The over zealous use of conspiracy charges proves embarrassing and costly not only to the accused but ultimately to prosecuting authorities and the courts.
-It brings the administration of criminal justice
+His Honour said at 41: 'The over zealous use of conspiracy charges proves embarrassing and costly not only to the accused but ultimately to prosecuting authorities and the courts.
+It brings the administration of criminal justice into disrepute.
+This is happening in Australia.
+History shows that the

-34 Gibbs, above n 31.
+&lt;sup>36 Gibbs, above n 33.